 Staining the deck surface can be done a number of ways.
 You can use a pressurised sprayer (and deal with wind possibly staining the side of your house), or you can use a brush (if you like to kneel and bend over for hours at a time) or you can use a large pad applicator (the very best approach).

 The paint pad applicator does a great job in providing a nice, even coating of stain and covers large areas quickly.
 The only downside is the possibility of poor coverage in the cracks between the deck boards if you have a deck with larger gaps.

 In that case, you may have to use a brush to get the joints, wipe off the stain from the surface while it is wet, then use a pad applicator for the deck surface.
 Or, since you’re down there staining the joints by hand, you may just want to stain the deck boards, too, while maintaining a wet edge on the brush.
 If you do stain the deck with a brush, use a 3-” to 4″-wide brush.

 If you have timber railing on the deck, you will need to start with staining your railing first.

 6. Cleaning up

-If using oil based products, cleaning up paint applicator tools need paint thinner or mineral spirits.
+If using oil based products, cleaning up paint applicator tools requires paint thinner or white spirit.
 Be sure to include this in your shopping list.
 Paint thinner must be handled with care and oily rags disposed accordingly.

 The deck must be kept out of bounds for 24 hours for drying.
 Remember to keep your pets indoors.
 As for bird droppings, you just have to keep your fingers crossed.
 This process is to be repeated if another coat is needed which means you will need good weather and the deck out of bounds for more than 48 hours!